BoXHED/BoXHED1.0/README.md

 * **numtrees**<br>
 A list of integers that shows the candidate values of *numtree* to choose from.
 Default value is [10,50,100,200].
 * **numtimepartitions**<br>
 An integer number that shows the number of candidate splits on time.
 The candidate splits are chosen by percentiles.
-Default value is 50.
+Default value is 50, i.e. candidate splits at the 2nd percentile, 4th percentile, 6th percentile...
-* **numtimepartitions**<br>
+* **numvarpartitions**<br>
 An integer number that shows the number of candidate splits on covariates.
 The candidate splits are chosen by percentiles.
-Default value is 50.
+Default value is 50, i.e. candidate splits at the 2nd percentile, 4th percentile, 6th percentile...
 * **shrink**<br>
 A float number represents the shrinkage factor.
 Default value is 0.1.
 * **cat**<br>